JuanCG115/DataExtractor/README.md

       python download_image.py

     Once the script finishes, you will find a new file named mi_imagen.jpg in the same directory, which is the downloaded image from the website.

+"The code in this repository is based on lessons from Federico Garay's course."